wedaa/LongTail-Log-Analysis/README.md

 7) I should make a line chart of attacks per day.

 8) I should make a line chart of number of attacks for an account per day.
+This might be a little ridiculous though...

 9) NOT GOING TO HAPPEN, There are too many passwords and I'd have to make this dynamic, and I'd rather not suck up CPU OR make a bazillion premade graphs.
 I should make a line chart of number of uses of a password for an account per day.

-10) I still need to finish my third level analysis of brute force attacks, which is the real reason I wrote LongTail.
+10) DONE: LongTail_analyze_attacks.pl  I still need to finish my third level analysis of brute force attacks, which is the real reason I wrote LongTail.

 11) Can I "googlefy" my account/password pairs?

-12) I need to fix the graph on non-root accounts to filter out the root attempts...
+12) DONE.
+I need to fix the graph on non-root accounts to filter out the root attempts...

-13) I need to break-out the editable fields in LongTail.sh, etc, into a separate file.
+13) DONE.  /usr/local/etc/LongTail.config now works.
+I need to break-out the editable fields in LongTail.sh, etc, into a separate file.

 14) I need to set up a "-f" option so we can run multiple instances.
+This is a long term goal to aid in analyzing multiple sites while running on the same server.

 15) I need to set it up so it can search only by hostname in the messages/access_log files so I can have multiple hosts sending data to the server.
+This is a long term goal to aid in analyzing multiple sites while running on the same server.

-16) Fix password printing for alternate syslog line styles (with and without IP address in the line.
+16) DONE: Fix password printing for alternate syslog line styles (with and without IP address in the line.

-17) Need to do the mean, median, mode, range for number of ssh attempts.
+17) DONE: Need to do the mean, median, mode, range for number of ssh attempts.

 18) Need to do the mean, median, mode, range for number of IP addresses with more than one attempt  (so I filter out the single attempts from distributed brute force bots).

+19) DONE: I'm going to setup a secondary "Consolidation" server to consolidate data on.
+Too much work otherwise.
+How do I consolidate data from several servers?
+I'm leaning towards a secondary reporter server using syslog to consolidate data from several servers and running LongTail on that server also.

+20) Does not handle spaces in password for account:password pairs

+21) Make a pretty graph of countries attacking.

+22) Make a pretty graph of attacks per day over the last 30 days.

+23) Make a pretty graph of unique IP addresses per day over the last 30 days.

+24) Make a chart of IP addresses that attack more than one host.

+25) There's a "bug" in the .grep files where a "#" character matches some of the lines even though the rest of the line does not exist.
+This is due to my not fully understanding how the grep -vf command works.

+26) Need to work on code for the "consolidation" server.